vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 ## Practices

-A *practice* is a specific way the developer works to accomplish a goal, according to their work context *principles*.
+A *practice* is a specific way the developer works to accomplish a goal, based on the principles of their their work context.

 Think of *practices* as a high level method of *how* work is done without specifying the exact steps.